 There are a number of treatment options for facial paralysis depending on the original cause of the nerve damage.
 Steroid medications (corticosteroids) are commonly prescribed in Bell’s Palsy, while other medications to treat the associated cause are prescribed on a case by case basis.
 In mild cases the nerve will gradually heal by itself and managing the symptoms (usually eye related) is the primary concern.
 This can include wearing protective glasses, using eye drops or ointments, and taping the eye shut at night.

-For severe traumas that cause significant damage to the facial nerve surgical reconstruction is often recommended.
+For severe traumas that cause significant damage to the facial nerve, surgical reconstruction is often recommended.
 Nerve grafts, nerve transpositions, muscle grafts, and face lifts can all be part of such procedures.
-Unfortunately when nerve damage is this bad there is unavoidable permanent injury in most cases.
+Unfortunately, when nerve damage has progressed to that point, there is unavoidable and permanent injury in most cases.

 How can Traditional Chinese Medicine and Acupuncture treat facial paralysis?

 The approach that Traditional Chinese Medicine (TCM) takes to treat facial paralysis is similar to Bell’s Palsy, but the key diagnostic method is differentiating the syndrome that has caused the face to become paralysed.
 Paralysis of the face might be the most obvious external sign of an internal problem in the body, so to ensure as full a recovery as possible a TCM treatment must address any imbalances, deficiencies, or excesses in order to restore function to the facial nerve and muscles.
 In TCM, some of the most common differentiations for facial paralysis are:

 - An external pathogen blocking the channels and collaterals, either preventing the facial nerve from signalling properly or preventing blood and oxygen from nourishing the whole face.